exfil0/Debian-Tor-Site-Engine/README.md

 - Run any web server on `127.0.0.1:80`.
 - Access your hidden service from Tor Browser at `http://YOUR_ONION_ADDRESS.onion`.

+### Deploy Flask Landing Page (Optional)

+- Run the Flask addon script to set up a minimal web service with a default landing page.
+- Access the `.onion` address via Tor Browser to view the deployed page.

 ### Check Logs

 ```bash